xushangning/cs125-supplements/_pages/1-compile-and-run-cpp-the-hard-way.md

 Take a look at the files in the folder `D:\mingw64\bin` (or anywhere you've put the `mingw64` folder).
 There are lots of executable files in the folder.
 Our compiler for C++ is the executable called `g++.exe`.

-Now we will be adding the path (`D:\mingw64\bin`) of the compiler to `PATH` environment variable.
-To learn more about environment variables, you may take a look at [this question](https://superuser.com/questions/284342/what-are-path-and-other-environment-variables-and-how-can-i-set-or-use-them).
-But you can also just blindly follow the steps here for now.
+To actually use the compiler, we will add the path (`D:\mingw64\bin`) of the compiler to `Path` environment variable.
+You are strongly advised to just blindly follow the steps here for now.
+We will explain what is the `Path` environment variable, and why we must add the path to the environment variable at the end of the tutorial.

 Search for "environ" or "环境变量" with the search button on the Task Bar and click on "编辑系统环境变量".